etwk/blog/content/lists/books.md

 - [ ] Why Nobody Understands Quantum Physics: And Everyone Needs to Know Something About It (Frank Verstraete, Céline Broeckaert) #beginner #must
 - [ ] From Shiva to Schrödinger: Unravelling Cosmic Secrets with Trika Shaivism & Quantum Insights (Dr Mrittunjoy Guha Majumdar) #conjunction #must
 - [ ] Quantum Programming in Depth: Solving problems with Q# and Qiskit (Mariia Mykhailova) #software
+- [ ] Beyond the Quantum: A Quest for the Origin and Hidden Meaning of Quantum Mechanics (Antony Valentini)

 ### Statistics
 - [ ] The Black Swan: Second Edition: The Impact of the Highly Improbable (Nassim Nicholas Taleb) #must